Parabolic automorphisms of hyperkahler manifolds: Introduction

+In terms of the action on the hyperbolic space $\H$, an elliptic isometry has a fixed point in $\H$, a parabolic one has one fixed point on the absolute, and a loxodromic one has two fixed points on the absolute (and no fixed points inside $\H$).

+\remark All eigenvalues of elliptic and parabolic isometries have absolute value 1.
+Hyperbolic and elliptic isometries are semisimple (that is, the corresponding linear operators are diagonalizable over $\C$), parabolic are not.
+When $(V, q)$ has some underlying integral structure, for example if $V=\NS(S)\otimes \R$, and $q$ is the intersection form, the elliptic isometries preserving the integral structure are of finite order.
+Parabolic ones are of infinite order; indeed, any linear homomorphism of finite order is semisimple.

+We call the automorphism $f$ {\bf parabolic} if $f^*$ is parabolic.
+In this case, $f^*$ preserves a class of self-intersection zero, which one may clearly assume nef (by invariance of the nef cone) and integral (as $f^*$ is integral).

+Remark that the classification of automorphisms into elliptic, parabolic and loxodromic types also makes sense for compact K\"ahler surfaces, when one replaces $\NS(S)\otimes \R$ by $H^{1,1}_{\R}(X)$.
+Though the latter space has no natural integral structure, it is easy to see that elliptic isometries are of finite order\footnote{And so, by Fujiki-Liebermann theorem, are the elliptic automorphisms when $S$ has no vector fields, in particular in the K3 case.} and that the parabolic isometries fix a nef integral class, using the integral structure on $H^2(X,\R)$ (see for example \cite{M}, p.
+31).

-By Gizatullin's theorem (\cite{_Gizatullin_,_Grivaux_}), any parabolic automorphism $p$ of a projective surface admits an invariant elliptic fibration, or ``elliptic pencil'', that is, a fibration $\pi: S\to \P^1$ with general fiber an elliptic curve and such that $p$ sends fibers to fibers.
-For a K3 surface this is easy to see directly, indeed one deduces from the Riemann-Roch theorem that the linear system of the sections of a nef line bundle of square zero is an elliptic pencil.
-Moreover, the action of $p$ on the base of this fibration has finite order, hence a power of $p$ preserves the fibers.
+By Gizatullin's theorem (\cite{_Gizatullin_,_Grivaux_}), any parabolic automorphism $p$ of a projective surface admits an invariant elliptic fibration, or ``elliptic pencil'', that is, a fibration $\pi: S\to \P^1$ with general fiber a smooth curve of genus 1 (we do not assume that this fibration has a section), and such that $p$ sends fibers to fibers.
+For a K3 surface this is easy to see directly, indeed, one deduces from the Riemann-Roch theorem that the linear system of the sections of a nef line bundle of square zero is an elliptic pencil.
+Moreover, by topological reasons $\pi$ has at least three singular fibers, which must be permuted by the action of $p$.
+So $p$ is of finite order on the base, hence a power of $p$ preserves the fibers\footnote{In what follows, we say that $p$ {\bf preserves a fibration} $\pi$ when $\pi \circ p=\pi$.
+When $p$ just sends fibers to fibers, we call $\pi$ {\bf an invariant fibration.}}.

-Serge Cantat in \cite{_Cantat:dyn_K3_TG_} has shown that a parabolic automorphism of a K3 surface has dense orbits on almost all elliptic fibers.
-Moreover if two automorphisms $f_1, f_2$ preserve distinct elliptic fibrations $\pi_1, \pi_2$, then the group they generate acts on $S$ ergodically, that is, every measurable invariant subset has zero or full measure.
-The ergodicity statement follows from the density of orbits by general theory, so only the density statement requires some work to be done.
+These observations have been made by Serge Cantat in \cite{_Cantat:dyn_K3_TG_}.
+In Proposition 2.2, Proposition 2.1 of \cite{_Cantat:dyn_K3_TG_}, he has shown that a parabolic automorphism of a projective K3 surface has dense orbits on almost all genus 1 fibers.
+Moreover (\cite[Corollaire 3.2]{_Cantat:dyn_K3_TG_}) if two automorphisms $f_1, f_2$ preserve distinct elliptic fibrations $\pi_1, \pi_2$, then the group they generate acts on $S$ ergodically, that is, every measurable invariant subset has zero or full measure\footnote{Here the measure is the one coming from the volume form $\Omega\wedge\bar{\Omega}$, where $\Omega$ is the holomorphic 2-form on $S$, unique up to a constant}.
+The ergodicity statement follows from the density of orbits by Fubini theorem, so only the density statement requires work to be done.